DevCycleHQ/devcycle-docs/docs/platform/experimentation/how-metrics-are-calculated.md

 **% Difference** - This is a simple calculation of the difference between the Events/Denominator of the variation and the Control variation.

-**Chance to beat Control** - This number will fluctuate as your experiment accumulates more data.

-Once the Chance to beat Control reaches 100% it confirms that the variation has reached a 95% confidence between Control and Variation.
+**Statistical Significance** - An icon that indicates whether the Feature has reached statistical significance or not at a 95% confidence interval.

 ## Value Optimization Metrics (Numerical Metrics)